MTG/otmm_makam_recognition_dataset/README.md

 This repository hosts the dataset designed to test makam recognition methodologies on Ottoman-Turkish makam music.
 It is composed of 50 recordings from each of the 20 most common makams in [CompMusic Project](http://compmusic.upf.edu/)'s [Dunya](http://dunya.compmusic.upf.edu/) Ottoman-Turkish Makam Music collection.
 Currently, the dataset is the largest makam recognition dataset.

-Please cite the publication below, if you use this dataset in your work:
+Please cite the publication below if you use this dataset in your work:

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
 3rd International Digital Libraries for Musicology Workshop.
 New York, USA